katvef/katve-blog/content/posts/pain.md

 ## Afterword
 I tried to use some more styling this time.
 Had to learn a bit of CSS, but I think it improves the look of the post.
 It adds a bit more action to the otherwise plain text.
-I made an effort to not use any Javascript, which made everything a bit harder.
+I made an effort to not use any JavaScript, which made everything harder.
 I'll probably try to use more styling and write more CSS to make the site more {{< spans text="unique." class="wave" style="--wave-top:8px;" >}}